sheyining/pilot-jan2025/model2/model-description.md

 ## Invariants of the Model

 Invariants refer to the constraints that all valid social network states must satisfy.
+Here, we provide a list of invariants of our model.
+Please take your time and focus on understanding the written descriptions, but the Alloy code is also available for your convenience.

 The invariants of this model are:

 **_Well-formedness invariants_**
 * All relations (`friends`, `user_content_map`, `content_tag_map`, `content_comment_map`) must refer to existing entities in the social network.